-Often, affording a solo or a full-fledged firm depends upon a steady flow of new clients.
+Affording a solo or full-fledged firm often depends upon a steady flow of new clients.
 Under the old model, a fresh law grad would get a job at a firm.
 Next, the green attorney would learn the ropes.
 Once trained, the advocate would put out his shingle.
 Sometimes they may partner up and start an LLC.
 Often, a paycheck was based solely upon referral advertising.
 Targeting old clients remains a standard model.

 And only a small percentage of injury attorneys have had great success in bringing on new clients.
-These intelligent people will be guest speakers on the legal seminar circuit, for example.
+For example, these intelligent people will be guest speakers on the legal seminar circuit.
 So this includes seminars such as CAOC or CAALA (bother consumer attorney organizations that give out MCLE credits to attendees of conventions, such as those held in Las Vegas.)
 Other old-school techniques include the Yellow Pages.
 But attorney advertising mailers with the proper disclaimer are also older methods of the trade.

 These methods can still be a successful way to reach people.
-Speaking at the CAALA Convention is still an excellent way for fellow less experienced or funded attorneys to size up trial attorneys with vast experience, to whom they may wish to refer cases.
-However, this may not always lead to a reliable stream of regular new clients, aka "customers.”
+Speaking at the CAALA Convention is still an excellent way for fellow less experienced or funded attorneys to size up trial attorneys with vast experience to whom they may wish to refer cases.
+However, this may not always lead to a reliable stream of regular new clients or “customers.”

 In particular, new lawyers usually have a cookie-cutter idea of passing the bar and working at a big firm.
 The problem is that big firms are falling by the wayside.
 Many reasons exist for this failure.
 It could be due to over-regulation, taxation, or the high costs and perils of complying with employment regulations.
 After doing all this, it becomes tough to make a profit.

 But a forward-looking legal counselor is not content to depend on the old bare-bones methods of attracting potential clients.
-Of particular interest, there remain at least seven different methods to become leaner and get on track for a brighter future.
-The caveat here is, you must think outside the box.
+Of particular interest, at least seven different methods remain to become leaner and get on track for a brighter future.
+The caveat here is you must think outside the box.

 One of the most significant problems with advertising by any business is ensuring that you target the right customers.
 But a few questions will need to be answered to advertise in the proper format to attract clients.
 Where do these people go to find information?